“ASK THE EXPERT” is a production of Crow River Sustainable Farming Association.

-Here was the line-up in 2013 – we’ll announce this year’s Experts in June.
+Here is the line-up from 2013 – we’ll announce this year’s Experts soon.

 11:00 a.m. - Connie Karstens: “Backyard Medicine”